runtimeverification/wasm-semantics/wasm.md

 When memory is allocated, it is put into the store at the next available index.
 Memory can only grow in size, so the minimum size is the initial value.
+Currently, only one memory may be accessible to a module, and thus the `<memAddrs>` cell is an array with at most one value, at index 0.

+**TODO**: There are many more valid ways to instantiate memory.
+Allow specifying just max or neither min or max, folded syntax, identifier, inline instantiation, and inline export and import.

 ```k
     syntax Instr ::= "(" "memory"               ")"